-When traveling with kids and you have a limited time to explore a lot of a new place, the safe place that we always head to is either a kids museum, science museum or a center to stimulate and keep the kids active.
+When traveling with kids, and you have a limited time to explore a lot of new places, the safe place that we always head to is either a kid’s museum, science museum, or a center to stimulate and keep the kids active.

-When planning our trip to Charlotte, even though I was on a very limited time period I was open to doing other things.
-But interestingly enough, everyone I talked to said I MUST visit the Discovery Place.
+When planning our trip to Charlotte, even though I was on a very limited time period, I was open to doing other things.
+But interestingly enough, everyone I talked to said I MUST visit Discovery Place.

-So, off to the Discovery Place for some fun.
+So, off to Discovery Place for some fun.

 We rented with Enterprise in Pineville, which was great to work with.

-Yes, the activity center is a bit of both, however, what we loved most was the amount of interactive shows and different presentations they have going on all day.
+Yes, the activity center is a bit of both, however, what we loved most was the number of interactive shows and different presentations they have going on all day.

 And they are all included in the price of admission.

 They have tons of 3-D short educational movies.